 There are many possible causes for poor clarity.
-Let’s go over some of the possible clarifying agents.
-If planning on bottling your beer, you must avoid fining agents that drop yeast.
-Do not worry though, the majority of clarity issues can be resolved with time, instead of additives, so the easiest solution always will be just to wait longer – or add new yeast at bottling.
+Do not worry though, the majority of clarity issues can be resolved with time, instead of additives, so one solution can always be to just to wait longer.
+Let's go over some clarifying agents anyway.

 Sparkolloid – A very cost effective clarifier that while working slowly, gives brilliantly clear results over time.
 This name brand clarifier is a proprietary blend of saccharides and diatomaceous earth, or fossilized algae.
 It is gentle enough to not remove character in wine if used in moderation – which means being patient and not adding extra.
 It should be added 1 month before you plan to bottle.
 It is not designed for beer so stick to the wines for this one.
 There is a cold mix for juice, but for wine you use the hot mix.
 Dissolve 1 tablespoon in cup of hot water and boil for 15 minutes, then add while still warm.